orionrobots/esp8266_video_series/esp_motor_bot/readme.md

 Connect D1, 2, 3 from the ESP to ENA, 1, 2 on the L298.
 And
 D4, 5, 6 on then ESP to to 3, 4, ENB on the L298.

+# Code

+If you've not done so, flash the esp8266 with the NodeMCU firmware - I se the NodeMCU Flasher tool.
+Get the start code from this project and upload it.
+Warning - If you've already put batteries in, have a hand ready to catch the robot as it drives off the table!

+# Go!

+Put the batteries in, and press the reset button to see it move.

+# Problems

+This first needs a power switch - currently removing a battery is the only way to turn it off.
+Also - a few resistors may be needed between the esp and the motor controller.
+IT was designed for 5v use, and I noticed the esp getting a bit warm - so these could limit current if it's not being particular good with power.
+The L298N uses 6 io, with some jumpered designs only needing 4.
+Other motor controller solutions may need fewer pins - leaving them free for experimenting.

+These will be addressed in follow up work.